Why Use Blockchain for EMR (Electronic Medical Records)?

 - EHR is a collection of all the patient health data, usually over time and from multiple sources.

 - EMR’s are similar to a patient’s chart, and each doctor visit and procedure usually generates a new EMR.

 How does blockchain make an EMR system stronger?

-you can add to a blockchain or change, but never delete.
+you can add to a blockchain or change but never delete.
 Blockchain provides a cryptographically secure transaction or record with a time/date stamp.
-Takes privacy and security concerns to the next level, and increases trust in the system and the records.
+It takes privacy and security concerns to the next level and increases trust in the system and the records.

 there are too many different systems being operated by healthcare providers, and the systems are incapable of communicating with each other.
 In many cases, digitized or even printed copies of medical records must be obtained when multiple healthcare companies or doctors are involved.
 Blockchain removes this by using Smart Contracts that govern the way information is to be added into the chain in a common format to all parties.

-the decentralized nature of blockchain technology and use of consensus algorithms, means after a block of data has been validated by all members, it is sent out to all network members simultaneously.
-This eliminates the problem in centralized systems that not all members will have the latest information from the update, since they will update at different times.
+the decentralized nature of blockchain technology and the use of consensus algorithms means after a block of data has been validated by all members, it is sent out to all network members simultaneously.
+This eliminates the problem in centralized systems that not all members will have the latest information from the update since they will update at different times.